matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    make outbound `/event_relationships` requests on behalf of this request to avoid routing loops where 2 servers infinitely call `/event_relationships` to each other.
  - For each event returned: include all `auth_events` for that event recursively to create an auth chain and add them to `auth_chain`.
- - Servers should make outbound `/event_relationships` requests *for client requests* when they encounter an event ID they do not have.
+ - Servers should make outbound `/event_relationships` requests *for client requests* when they encounter an event ID they do not have, or they suspect that the event has children the server does not have (see the next section).
 The event may have happened much earlier in the room which another server in the room can satisfy.

 #### Exploring dense threads